monadplus/nixconfig/README.md

 # ^^^^^^ To change mirror monitoring
 ```

-We installed `autoxrandr` to change config when monitor is plugged in.
+We installed `autoxrandr` to change config when hardware changes.

+It requires a bit of configuration to automatically work ! (read https://github.com/phillipberndt/autorandr#how-to-use)

 ### Wi-fi